Satya-s89/Ecommerce-Follow-Along/README.md

 - Created an endpoint for payment verification.
 - Created a success page for payment.
 - Created a failure page for payment.

+---

+### ** Milestone 31: Redux Implementation**
+- Implemented Redux for state management.
+- Used Redux in User details page